osgi/osgi.enroute.site/_FAQ/210-semantic_versioning.md

 {% endhighlight %}

 The [bnd plugin](../520-bnd) will pickup this information and add it to the OSGi Bundle manifest.
-As a Developers you should change the version information in `package-info.java` when you make changes to the package content.
+As a developer you should change the version information in `package-info.java` when you make changes to the package content.

-**Note** - This is automatically managed if you are using bndtools.
+**Note** - This is automatically managed if you are using Bndtools.
 {: .note }